Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

+We now give an outline of the amplification method.
+An amplifier $\cT$ is a sum of Hecke operators, which will be constructed in \eqref{amplifier 1}.
+The amplifier $\cT$ is chosen so that its eigenvalue on $\psi$ is large, and it is expected to have small eigenvalues on the remaining $\psi_i$, which helps us to prove a power saving.
+We apply the amplifier $\cT$ and then integrate \eqref{pretrace formula in intro} against $b\times \bar{b}$ along $g_0\BH^2\times g_0 \BH^2$ to obtain

+The geometric side is a weighted sum of $I(\lambda,g_0^{-1}\gamma g_0)$ for $\gamma$ running through the translations appearing in $\cT*\cT^*$ with coefficients $C(\gamma)$ determined by $\cT$.
+The amplification inequality \eqref{ampl ineq in intro} is proved in Proposition \ref{amplification inequality}.
+To apply \eqref{ampl ineq in intro}, we must bound the geometric side, which requires solving a counting problem (Proposition \ref{point counting prop}) and a quantitative control on the decay of $I(\lambda,g)$ when $g$ is (in a certain sense) away from stabilizing $\BH^2$ (Proposition \ref{bound of I}).
+By combining these two ingredients, we prove Theorem \ref{main} in Section \ref{sec bd for period}.

+The counting problem is estimating the number of times a Hecke operator maps $\BH^2$ back close to itself.
+We prove this Hecke return estimate in Section \ref{counting}.
+We consider a 4-dimensional representation of $\SL(2,\BC)$, coming from the standard representation of $\mathrm{SO}(3,1)$.
+It will be shown in Lemma \ref{fixing a vector} that if $\gamma$ maps $\BH^2$ back close enough to itself then $\gamma$ fixes a rational line in the representation.
+We can get a contradiction from our construction of the Hecke operators appearing in the amplifier to conclude that no such $\gamma$ exists.

-Let us write $g=g_0^{-1}\gamma g_0$ for simplicity.
-The analytic problem for bounding $I(\lambda,g)$ is the main part of this paper and occupies Section \ref{integral}.
-We unfold the integral $I(\lambda,g)$ using the inverse Harish-Chandra transform and Harish-Chandra's integral expansion formula for the spherical functions.
-Then the inner integral of the unfolding is an oscillatory integral over $\SU(2)\times\BH^2\times g\BH^2$.
-The estimate of the oscillatory integral is based on the method of stationary phase and we will use a geometric description to determine the critical points of the phase function.
+The analytic problem for bounding $I(\lambda,g)$ in Proposition \ref{bound of I} is the main part of this paper.
+The proof occupies Section \ref{integral}.
+We give a more detailed outline in Section \ref{outline of the section}.
+We unfold the integral $I(\lambda,g)$ using the inverse Harish-Chandra transform and the integral representation \eqref{eq:HC K int formula} for the spherical function.
+This leads to bound an oscillatory integral over $\SU(2)\times\BH^2\times g\BH^2$.
+The estimate of the oscillatory integral is based on the method of stationary phase.

-Consequently, the integral $I(\lambda,g)$ will behave like the general local bound when $g$ is close to $H^\prime$, which is the stabilizer of $\BH^2$ in $\SL(2,\BC)$.
-But $I(\lambda,g)$ has a smaller value when $g$ is away from $H^\prime$.
-This leads to solving the diophantine problem of estimating the number of times a Hecke operator maps $\BH^2$ back close to itself.
-We do this in Section \ref{counting}.
-Finally in Section \ref{section of amplify}, we can combine the two bounds on $I(\lambda,g)$ with the estimate of Hecke returns to obtain Theorem \ref{main}.